 Students who do not meet the criteria for admission may petition for a special review of their applications.
 They must submit a letter of interest, written work completed in AMST courses, and any additional materials requested by the department chair.
 AMST faculty members review the petitions; all decisions are final.

 Majors in American Studies must take 10 courses to complete the major, or 11 if they are honors candidates.
 (Beginning with the class of 2016, 11 courses, 12 for honor candidates, will be required.)
-The department recommends that first-year students and sophomores considering the major enroll in one of the below, mentioned survey courses.
+The department recommends that first-year students and sophomores considering the major enroll in one of the below mentioned survey courses.
 Each of these courses offers an introduction and overview of important issues and questions in American Studies and would be a solid foundation for advanced work in the major.
-Recommended courses include Early North America to 1763 (HIST237), The Long 19th-Century in the United States (HIST239), The United States since 1901 (HIST240), American Literature from the Colonial Period to the Civil War (ENGL203), and American Literature,1865−1945 (ENGL204).
+Recommended courses include Early North America to 1763 (HIST237), The Long 19th-Century in the United States (HIST239), 20th Century United States Histroy (HIST240), American Literature from the Colonial Period to the Civil War (ENGL203), and American Literature,1865−1945 (ENGL204).

 Junior core courses constitute the foundational base for the major.
 Colonialism and Its Consequences in the Americas (AMST200) and one junior colloquium are required of every major.
 The colonialism course situates American Studies in a hemispheric frame of reference and introduces a variety of theoretical and methodological approaches to an intercultural analysis of the Americas.
 Junior colloquia explore in-depth a range of theoretical perspectives utilized in American Studies, consider the history and changing shape of the multifaceted American Studies enterprise, and engage students in research and analysis.
 Students may take more than one junior colloquium and count the second one as an elective.